Skip to content

 Indonesia

-Moving on to South Sulawesi, Tana Toraja is a popular, magical, hidden paradise.
+Moving on to South Sulawesi, Tana Toraja is a famous, magical, hidden paradise.
 Aside from being Indonesia’s natural attractions that mesmerise the senses, this place has a unique culture.

 Even today, the people of Toraja still perform various unique religious rituals that originated from their ancestors, even though many have converted to Christianity.
-The locals still believe that all the rituals they perform symbolise their gratitude towards nature.
+The locals still believe that all their rituals symbolise their gratitude towards nature.

 Borobudur Temple – Central Java

-There are several Indonesian tourist attractions that are recognised by UNESCO today, and Borobudur Temple is one of them.
-This super magnificent temple is believed to have been built during the Shailendra Dynasty.
-Despite the centuries that have passed, this temple still stands strong even though it has gone through several restorations.
+UNESCO recognises several Indonesian tourist attractions today, and Borobudur Temple is one of them.
+This magnificent temple is believed to have been built during the Shailendra Dynasty.
+Despite the centuries that have passed, it still stands firm, even though it has undergone several restorations.

 More than anything else, it would be a shame to miss Borobudur Temple during your holiday to Central Java.
 After all, this temple is the largest Buddhist temple and one of the largest temples in the world.